 White Papers + Reports

 Center for Community Progress strives to foster strong, equitable communities where vacant, abandoned, and deteriorated properties are transformed into assets for neighbors and neighborhoods.
-In Phase One, Community Progress engaged Metris Arts Consulting to support a project that helped four cities identify challenges to using creative placemaking on vacant properties to foster equitable revitalization.
-Interdisciplinary cohorts from four cities participated in learning exchanges to gain knowledge and tools, and Community Progress gained new insights into the relationship between local priorities and creative placemaking for vacant property revitalization.
-In Phase Two, Metris is supporting Community Progress in a national scan to explore a wider range of creative placemaking projects on problem properties and especially focus on regulatory challenges and solutions.
-Both phases of the project advance field building by sharing lessons learned to mobilize a national audience.
-Phase One ended in a publicly-facing report for national audiences synthesizing findings from the peer exchanges, site visits, and peer-learning event.
-Phase Two will also culminate in a report that synthesizes key findings from surveys and interviews.
+Community Progress first engaged Metris Arts Consulting to support a project that helped four cities identify challenges to using creative placemaking on vacant properties to foster equitable revitalization.
+Cohorts from four cities participated in learning exchanges to gain knowledge and tools.
+Community Progress gained new insights into the relationship between local priorities and creative placemaking for vacant property revitalization.
+Metris next supported Community Progress in a national scan to explore a wider range of creative placemaking projects on problem properties and especially focus on regulatory challenges and solutions.
+Both phases of the project share lessons learned to mobilize a national audience.

 The first in a series of reports and case studies commissioned by LISC (Local Initiatives Support Corporation), More than Storefronts: Insights into Creative Placemaking and Community Economic Development posits that creative placemaking offers community economic developers a demonstrably effective way to encourage rural and neighborhood commercial district revitalization.
 This paper draws on six case studies of programs that have used arts and culture to help spur economic revitalization of low-income areas, from Cajun and Louisiana Creole culture in rural Louisiana to creative funding for a dance and performance nonprofit in San Francisco to affordable live-work space in Cleveland.
 It examines how local efforts to explicitly invest in artists, arts-related businesses, and arts-and-cultural organizations can help advance community economic development and what it takes to connect arts and culture as an economic strategy with simultaneous efforts to strengthen the social fabric in the community and advance class, racial, or cultural equity, as well.